akka-js/akka.js/README.md

 ```
 You now can use Akka as described in the official [docs](http://doc.akka.io/docs/akka/snapshot/scala.html).

-Start with one of our [examples](https://github.com/unicredit/akka.js-examples)

 Check out the @andreaTP session at Scala Days 2016:
 [slides](https://github.com/andreaTP/sd2016.git)

-Please consider that only akka-core is available and on Javascript VM you are in a limited environment.

 ## Design documentation